 What to do if You Suspect Your Senior Loved One has been Around The Coronavirus?

 First, do not panic.
 Contact your medical professional so they can direct you about what to do next.
-If you are a senior resides in a senior living facility or a long-term care facility, they should avoid communal rooms and meals, and consider eating in their own rooms.
+If you are a senior residing in a senior living facility or a long-term care facility, they should avoid communal rooms and meals, and consider eating in their own rooms.

 Seniors who suffer from multiple medical conditions will need to postpone doctor visits that are not absolutely essential: annual eye exams, dental cleanings, etc. If it is available, they should also take advantage of Telemedicine.
 Where they can consult with a doctor but do not have to leave their home.
 Having drugs delivered to their home via their insurance carrier or by using services like Pill Pack by Amazon.

 Family members and caregivers need to be alert for any “atypical presentation” of COVID-19.
-If a loved one falls or shows forgetfulness, this could be a sign of infection, even if other symptoms aren’t presenting.
+If a loved one falls or shows forgetfulness, this could be a sign of infection, even if other symptoms aren’t present.
 If your loved one doesn’t feel like themselves for ANY REASON, take it very seriously.
 If you need to know how to care for your loved ones, here is some material to help.
 Also, you can check this video from Raymond Lavine.